-Licking at the Barcelona coastline, Mar Bella is an accessible, semi-urban beach.
-This beach is especially popular with the youth as many university buildings are situated nearby.
+There’s no better place to stay in Barcelona than near Mar Bella, an accessible, semi-urban beach.
+This Spanish naked beach is especially popular with the youth as many university buildings are nearby.

-Kayak and sailing tours are regularly on offer at the sports center that sits along the promenade.
-The promenade, which runs along the beach, is regularly abuzz with restaurants, bars, and activities such as table tennis.
+Kayak and sailing tours are regularly offered at the sports center along the promenade.
+The promenade runs along the beach and is regularly abuzz with restaurants, bars, and activities such as table tennis.

 Maspalomas Beach — Gran Canaria

 If you are looking for some of the best nudist beaches in Europe, Gran Canaria is the place to be.
-Most of the beaches in Gran Canaria are open for topless sunbathing and therefore you can look for a great time here.
+Most of the beaches in Gran Canaria are open for topless sunbathing, so you can expect a great time here.

-With its blue turquoise water and golden sand, this is one of the top nude beaches in Spain.
-Unlike other nude beaches that have a limited stretch of sand, Maspalomas Beach is vast.
-It stretches from the Maspalomas Lighthouse to Playa del Ingles resort.
+With its azure blue water and golden sand, this is a Spain nudist beach for everyone.
+Unlike other nude beaches with a limited stretch of sand, Maspalomas Beach is vast.
+It stretches from the Maspalomas Lighthouse to Playa del Ingles Resort.

-The middle section of the beach is for the nudist, while both the ends are for topless sunbathers.
-There are plenty of hotels and resorts and other accommodations around the beach (you can use Cozy Cozy for choosing the right vacation rental).
-This would allow you to stay close to the beach and access the beach as and when you prefer.
+The middle section of the beach is for the nudist, while both ends are for topless sunbathers.
+Many of Spain’s top beach resorts and hotels are around the beach (you can use Cozy Cozy to choose the right vacation rental).
+This would allow you to stay close to the beach and access the coastline as and when you prefer.

-The middle section of the beach is also a great place for the LGBT community and you can find a rainbow flag around that indicates that you have reached the spot.
-Here you can explore some great dunes and terrific sunsets that allow you to spend quality time as you relax and unwind.
+The middle section of the beach is also a great place for the LGBT community, and you can find a rainbow flag around that indicates that you have reached the spot.
+Here you can explore some great dunes and terrific sunset-watching opportunities that allow you to spend quality time as you relax and unwind.

-Final Thoughts on the Best Naturist Beaches in Spain
+Final Thoughts on the Best Nude Beaches Spain Has to Offer

-While we’ve only mentioned a few, the Spanish Naturist Federation claims that there are over 400 Spanish naturist beaches.
+While we’ve only mentioned a few, the Spanish Naturist Federation claims there are over 400 Spanish nudist beaches.
 Have a look at our list of the best beaches in Spain to see more of the country’s beauty.

-Whether you’re looking to go topless for the first time on the beach, or you’ve been baring it all for years, Spain is the place to be.
+Whether you’re looking to go topless for the first time on the beach or you’ve been free with it for years, Spain is the place to be.
 Ask the locals on your next trip to Spain, and they’re bound to know a good spot where you can undress and unwind in nature.